 Whether you’re having an elopement for just the two of you or an intimate wedding with a handful of guests, no celebration is complete without a killer tablescape.
-First up, create a theme by choosing an item you know you want to incorporate—for instance, if you’re set on pampas, go with a boho vibe; crystal stemware means something delicate and romantic; and clear acrylic chairs lend themselves nicely to a chic, monochromatic look.
+First up, create a theme by choosing an item you know you want to incorporate—for instance, if you’re set on incorporating pampas grass, you’re clearly on a path to boho-dom; crystal stemware means something delicate and romantic, perhaps with a close knit group of friends; and clear acrylic chairs lend themselves nicely to a chic, monochromatic look with a bold color palette and minimal dinnerware.

 Then, if you’re like me, this is where things get a little lost.